SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 No, there is **no limit on the number of subscribers** to your StatusPage.
 You are also **not charged for subscriptions** to your StatusPage.

 However, you will **not be able to view the list of subscribers** that have subscribed to your StatusPage.

+#### 18. I have an open incident in Squadcast for one of my Services from 2 days ago, however, the health of the affected Service in the StatusPage went back to being healthy.
+Is this expected?

+Typically, critical incidents are resolved by Organizations within 24 hours of them being triggered.
+Squadcast keeps track of only those incidents affecting the Services displayed on your StatusPage **that occurred in the current day**.
+Post this duration, the health of the affected Service goes back to being healthy, since the open incident/s for it are older than 1 day.